FAQ: When is it best to apply for SBIR/STTR money in the research/product development cycle?

 - Review sample SBIR applications (look under “small business grants”).

-- Do your homework on NIH-funded applications using their database and search tool, NIHRePorter.
+- Do your homework on NIH-funded applications using their database and search tool, RePorter.

 - Talk to an NIH program official over a month before submitting to discuss your aims and get feedback.
 Search program managers or RePorter/Matchmaker.

-- Describe a significant, important problem that your product will solve.
+- Describe a significant problem your product will solve.

 - Make a convincing case for the commercial potential and/or societal impact.